Landcruiser87/compare_abstracts/README.md

 poetry -V
 ```

 if you see a `version` returned, you have Poetry installed.
 The second command is to update poetry if its installed.
 (Always a good idea).
 If not, follow this [link](https://python-poetry.org/docs/) and follow installation commands for your systems requirements.
 If on windows, we recommend the `powershell` option for easiest installation.
 Using pip to install poetry will lead to problems down the road and we do not recommend that option.
-It needs to be installed separately from your standard python installation to manage your many python installations.  `Note: Python 2.7 is not supported`
+It needs to be installed separately from your standard python installation to manage your many python installations.  `Note: Python 2.7 is not supported`.
+You are more than welcome to go the pip route but I can't guarantee your dependencies won't clash.

 ## Environment storage